Let us begin with our countdown of the top ten sins and struggles:

 - #3: Overanxious (Worry)

 This is another "struggle" issue.
-Worry all by itself is not a moral issue, although in one sense when we as Christians worry we are disobeying Jesus who said not to worry.
-Or course that this struggle was named by so many people is no surprise because it has always been a common human reaction by both believers and nonbelievers.
+Worry all by itself is not a problem of morality, although in one sense when we as Christians worry we are disobeying Jesus who said not to worry (Matthew 6:31).
+Of course, that this struggle was named by so many people is no surprise because it has always been a common and negative human reaction experienced by both believers and nonbelievers.

-Tonight we will look at this issue and some remedies.
+Let us, therefore, look at this issue and some of the remedies for it.

-- We worry about tomorrow but do not know what tomorrow will bring.
+We worry about tomorrow but do not know what tomorrow will bring.
 If we did, we could do something about it and change worry into action.
-But we do not and so waste energy and time worrying, and create unneeded stress that leads to burn-out.
+But we do not and thus waste energy and time worrying, and create unneeded stress that leads to burn-out.
+Of course, we know all of this but continue to worry anyways because worry is the "go to" emotion we have cultivated through years of constant repetition.
+Is there anything to do to avoid this debilitating habit?

 Getting the Right Perspective